 We’re at the studio, enjoying the sound of rain tapping on the roof and trickling down the windows.
 It’s easy to zone in on ideas when nature is creating a rhythm for you.
 Where to start!
 There is so much to love about being the yin and yang of Frank & Mimi.
 We love that our days start and end together, that we are challenged every week by varied and exciting briefs and that working with your best friend encourages you to do better work at every opportunity.
 There is a humble satisfaction in seeing our designs transform when shifted from paper to a large-scale surface.
 But nothing beats sharing our client’s satisfaction – it feeds our souls to see a client’s reaction to the realisation of artwork that has helped to materialise their creative endeavour.
 We play a unique role in the exciting beginning stages of many people’s personal projects, and feel pretty chuffed that we can be the medium between concept and reality.

-What have been some of the biggest lessons you’ve learnt along the way?
 Fear is inevitable, but if you can learn how to harness it and direct that energy towards conscious problem solving then you’re onto something!
 If it makes you nervous then it’s a challenge worth accepting.

 Train your gut to work for you.
 Intuition is the most powerfully underestimated tool in your creative toolbox.
 If we don’t train it, it weakens, but in contrast to that if we spend time nurturing our instincts by trusting in our own feelings the potency grows and becomes profoundly useful.